ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Conclusion

-The CompletableFuture API is a high-level API that allows building _fluent_ concurrent code.
-The API is not easy and it is worth studying if you want to write _efficient_ concurrent code.
+The CompletableFuture API is a high-level API that allows you to develop _fluent_ asynchronous code.
+This API is not simple, but worth learning if you want to write _efficient_ asynchronous code.

-There are the following rules of thumb in using CompletableFuture API:
+There are the following rules of thumb for using CompletableFuture API:

-*   Know what executor service executes what computation, do not allow a high-priority thread to execute long-running low-priority tasks
+*   Know which threads execute which stages, do not allow high-priority threads to execute long-running low-priority tasks
-*   Avoid blocking methods inside a computation pipeline
+*   Avoid blocking methods _inside_ a computation pipeline
-*   Avoid short (hundreds of milliseconds) asynchronous computations because frequent context switching can introduce significant overhead
+*   Avoid short (hundreds of milliseconds) _asynchronous_ computations because frequent context switching can introduce significant overhead
-*   Be aware of new exception handling and recovery design that works differently than the _try-catch-finally_ statement
+*   Be aware of the new exception handling mechanism that works differently than the _try-catch-finally_ statements
-*   Manage timeouts to do not wait too long (perhaps indefinitely) for a stuck computation
+*   Manage timeouts not to wait too long (perhaps indefinitely) for a stuck stage

-The CompletableFuture API is rather complicated and is justified to use when the single result depends on many steps that form a complicated _Directed Acyclic Graph_ with parallel and sequential fragments.
-Try to use more simple tools - Parallel Streams or _ExecutorService_s.
-Be aware of the drawbacks of asynchronous programming - the asynchronous code is often much more difficult to implement, understand, and debug.
-Make sure that the CompletableFuture API is an appropriate tool for your job.
+The CompletableFuture API is quite complex and justifiable to use when a single result depends on many stages that form a rather complicated _directed acyclic graph_.
+It is wise to try the simpler asynchronous APIs at the beginning, for example, Parallel Streams or _ExecutorService_s.
+Be aware of the disadvantages of asynchronous programming - asynchronous code is often much more difficult to implement, understand, and debug.
+Make sure that the CompletableFuture API is the right tool for your job.

+Complete code examples are available in the GitHub repository.